-Reisterstown, MD.
-Bitter cold temperatures have hit Baltimore and pets are in danger from being out in the cold just as much as humans are.
-Here are some tips from Baltimore Humane Society for Baltimore pet owners to keep their pets safe from the dangerous weather:
+BALTIMORE Pets are in danger from being out in the cold just as much as humans are.
+Here are some tips from the Baltimore Humane Society for pet owners to keep their pets safe from the dangerous weather.

-- Anti-freeze is extremely poisonous and also tempting to pets due to its sweet taste.
+7. Anti-freeze is extremely poisonous and also tempting to pets due to its sweet taste.
+Dogs and cats are actually attracted to it because it has a sweet taste.
 If you have it in your garage make sure it is kept up high in a leak proof container.
 Clean up any that might drip from equipment that uses it.
 If you believe your pet ingested anti-freeze, get them to a veterinarian immediately!

-- Pets exposed to cold temperatures for long periods of time can experience hypothermia.
-Signs of hypothermia include low-body temperatures, low-heart rate, low respiration (breathing), violent shivering, and their gums may turn pale or blue.
+8. Pets exposed to cold temperatures for long periods of time can experience hypothermia.
+Signs of hypothermia include low body temperature, low heart rate, low respiration (breathing), violent shivering, and their gums may turn pale or blue.
 If you believe your pet is experiencing hypothermia, warm them slowly to avoid shock, and get them to a full service vet immediately.